apostrophecms/apostrophe-headless/README.md

 ## Joins in REST

-When retrieving pieces, joined content is included, via the join field's name, as you would expect.
+When retrieving pieces, joined content is included, via the join field's name, as you might expect.

 When inserting or updating pieces, it is possible to set a join.
 You will need to set the `idField` (for `joinByOne`) or `idsField` (for `joinByArray`) corresponding to the join.
 If you did not explicitly configure these when configuring the join in your schema, they are based on the name of the join: